-We have carried out a Privacy Impact Assessment and you may request a copy from the details below.
+We have carried out a Privacy Impact Assessment in Sensitive Information Map, PIA and Risk Assessment (M 217Q) and you may request a copy from the details below.
 The details of how we ensure security of personal data are in our Security Risk Assessment and Information Governance Procedures.

 Please contact the IG Lead, Fiona McGlashan at the practice for a comment, suggestion or a complaint about your data processing at email@example.com or by calling 01223 245266 or by writing to or visiting the practice at 2 Queen Edith's Way, Cambridge.
 CB1 7PN.
 We take complaints very seriously.

 If you are unhappy with our response or if you need any advice you should contact the Information Commissioner’s Office (ICO).
 Their telephone number is 0303 123 1113, you can also chat online with an advisor.
 The ICO can investigate your claim and take action against anyone who is found to have misused personal data.
 You can also visit their website for information on how to make a data protection complaint.

 You can also use the above contact details to request copies of the following practice policies or procedures:

 Devonshire House is one of many organisations working in the health and care system to improve care for patients and the public.
 Whenever you use a health or care service, such as attending Accident & Emergency or using Community Care services, important information about you is collected in a patient record for that service.
 Collecting this information helps to ensure you get the best possible care and treatment.
 The information collected about you when you use these services can also be used and provided to other organisations for purposes beyond your individual care, for instance to help with: